papyrophobia/papyrophobia/README.md

-I am currently working as a cloud consultant mainly focusing on Azure Resources.
+I am currently working as an Azure Cloud Engineer and I have been in the IT industry in a wide variety of roles since 2014.

-I've been part of the IT industry since 2014, mostly working in 1st and 2nd line ITSM.
+OpenBSD, IaC and automation.